mpetersen49/pandas-challenge/README.md

 - Data is put into pandas dataframes for analysis.
 Various summaries are produced to analyze trends.

-- Obeserved trends from the data are included at the end of the notebook
+- Obeserved trends from the data are included at the end of the notebook.